absozero/awesome-devtools/README.md

 ## Command line - Linux
 [Table of Contents](#contents)

+- [Bat](https://github.com/sharkdp/bat) - A cat alternative with syntax highlighting and much more.

+- [Broot](https://github.com/Canop/broot) - A modern `tree` alternative, with many more features than its predecessor.

 - [Chezmoi](https://chezmoi.io) - A dotfile manager with a high number of features and tools to make managing dotfiles easy

+- [Delta](https://github.com/dandavison/delta) - A tool to see differences between text files.

+- [Duf](https://github.com/muesli/duf) - A df alternative that is fast and informative.

+- [Dust](https://github.com/bootandy/dust) - An alternative to du to see storage usage.

+- [Exa](https://github.com/ogham/exa) - A fast and modern alternative for the `ls` command.

+- [fd](https://github.com/sharkdp/fd) - A modern alternative to the find command.

+- [fzf](https://github.com/junegunn/fzf) - A fuzzy finder that can be used in many environments, from vim to cd'ing

 - [git](https://git.kernel.org/pub/scm/git/git.git) - An amazing and highly used version control system.